houssembsir/lorawan/README.md

 need some adjustment

-this brache is under major review , if any problem with be solved shortly !!
+this brache is under major review , if any problem will be solved shortly !!

 if u run into an erreur please mention it and thank you